-He rolled his eyes, despite being relieved that Raven seemed to have finally calmed down, and that she was beginning to enjoy the view.
+He rolled his eyes, despite being relieved Raven seemed to have calmed down, and that she was beginning to enjoy the view.
 Still, he reached out to feel for the exit portal as he’d promised.

 “Had my parents let me choose my own name,” he said, “I would have taken Sloe of Aboreal.”

 “Your father must really hate Aboreal to have changed his name.”

 Sloe shrugged.
 “He had his reasons, but they’re complicated.”
 If only she knew he’d changed his first name too, thought Sloe.
 Maybe she does.
 But he hoped she wouldn’t ask about it—how his father Travertine of Aboreal had disowned his home world (after it disowned him) and became Nick of Time.
 Parts of the explanation were still murky for him, too.

 Raven moved closer to Sloe and rested her head on his shoulder.
 He draped an arm around her and fought against his tendency to grin too widely.

 “Your mother kept of Aboreal, though, like my name?”